Chasnala: Overview

 The region shown in the map is a part of the undulating uplands bustling with coalmines.
+It was the site of the Chasnala mining disaster in 1975.
 The Damodar River, the most important river of the Chota Nagpur Plateau, flows along the southern border.
 A major part of the area shown in the map is part of Dhanbad Municipal Corporation, an urban area.
 The places in the DMC area are marked as neighbourhoods.
 The western part of the region shown in the map is covered by Dhanbad (community development block).
 57% of the population of Dhanbad CD block reside in rural areas and 43% reside in urban areas, The east-central part of the region shown in the map is covered by Baliapur (community development block).
 86% of the population of Baliapur CD block reside in rural areas and 14% reside in urban areas.
 The places in the CD block areas are marked mostly as census towns.
 Three operational areas of BCCL operate fully within the region – Pootkee Balihari Area, Lodna Area and Eastern Jharia Area.
 The Moonidih sector of Western Jharia Area also operates in the region.